A Data Protection Impact Assessment (DPIA), also known as a Privacy Impact

 Note: A Data Protection Impact Assessment is not something to be taken

-lightly, particularly if it is required under the GDPR or by the ICO
+lightly, particularly if it is required under the UK GDPR or by the ICO

 according to the screening criteria outlined below.